 With Nutshell’s Unbounce integration, you can automatically create leads and capture information from people that submit forms.

-Unbounce is a beautiful tool that makes it easy to create forms and landing pages.
-You can use our built-in integration to automatically create leads and people in Nutshell from Unbounce forms.
+Unbounce is used to create forms and landing pages.
+You can use our integration to automatically create leads and people in Nutshell from Unbounce forms.
 We'll attach the appropriate sources to each lead, so you can see which forms generate the best leads.

 We’ve developed a partnership with Unbounce to give Nutshell customers 20% off their first three months.
 You can sign up for an Unbounce trial using this link.